Who Are SarcoidosisUK?

 - Information: Providing accurate and detailed information to people with sarcoidosis, their carers, and medical professionals.

-- Support: We provide emotional support for people with sarcoidosis and their carers by telephone, email and at our support groups across the UK.
-You can also join our Facebook group.
+- Support: We provide emotional support for people with sarcoidosis and their carers by telephone, email, via social media and at our support groups across the UK.

 - Finding a cure: SarcoidosisUK raises funds and invests them into focused medical research that works directly to finding a cure for sarcoidosis.